 Promoting a giveaway with the help of influencers is a perfect fit because they're already experts at engaging their audiences.
 When you partner with the right influencers, you can introduce your new product to a relevant audience of consumers more likely to be interested in participating in the giveaway.

-Full Circle promoted their product launch giveaways through influential eco-conscious bloggers.
-The Mom Blog Society hosted the giveaway, and other eco-friendly blogs, like Budget Earth helped promote it.
+Full Circle promoted its product launch giveaways through influential eco-conscious bloggers.
+The Mom Blog Society hosted the giveaway, and other eco-friendly blogs, like Budget Earth, helped promote it.

 6. Take Advantage of Crowdfunding Platforms

 You may already have enough money to develop your product, and market your launch.
 But that doesn’t mean you shouldn't take advantage of crowdfunding platforms.
 A crowdfunding campaign can be an excellent way to generate buzz for your new product launch.

 How does crowdfunding help?

 Crowdfunding for product launch marketing can help you build a network of people who are not only interested in your product, but already invested in its development.
 They can make excellent brand advocates, and will often help promote your launch to their friends and followers, without you even having to ask.

 If you offer rewards to people who help fund your project, make sure that they are appealing and useful to your backers, while also helping to promote your brand.
 For example, if you’re launching a new line of beauty products, a reward could include some of your new products, and a makeup bag with your brand name or logo on it.

 One of the most successful crowdfunding campaigns was for the Pebble Time smartwatch, which raised more than $20 million from over 78,000 backers on Kickstarter.

 The campaign featured videos, images, and even an infographic, which highlighted the unique features of the product.
 Depending on the amount they pledged, backers received between 1 to 30 watches, in the color(s) of their choice.

 7. Engage Regularly on Social Media